guettli/frow--fragments-over-the-wire/README.md

 Server ---[HTML]--> Client
 ```

-Like infected with gold fever, people seem to be incapable to differentiate whether these benefits are worth the extra effort.
+Like infected with gold fever, people seem to be incapable to differentiate whether JS-over-the-wire is worth the extra effort.

 I am very happy that today (autumn 2020) more developers realize that there is a way to keep things simple by sending html snippets/fragements
 from the server to the client.

-Let's start the next hype: HTML over the wire
+The next hype is coming: HTML over the wire

 I think html-over-the-wire has these benefits: